madebits/madebits.github.io/blog/2017/2017-05-07-Windows-10-on-virt-manager.md

 Windows 10 guest works fine without any custom software installed.
 However, to get most of Spice, such as to share clipboard, install [Spice guest tools](https://www.spice-space.org/download/binaries/spice-guest-tools/), in the Windows guest.

-Spice guest tool already contains the [Virtio Drivers](https://fedoraproject.org/wiki/Windows_Virtio_Drivers).
-You may wish to change Windows VM [NIC](https://pve.proxmox.com/wiki/Paravirtualized_Network_Drivers_for_Windows) type from rtl3189 to virtio.
+* Spice guest tool already contains the [Virtio Drivers](https://fedoraproject.org/wiki/Windows_Virtio_Drivers).
+I changed Windows VM [NIC](https://pve.proxmox.com/wiki/Paravirtualized_Network_Drivers_for_Windows) type from rtl3189 to virtio.

-To [change](https://pve.proxmox.com/wiki/Paravirtualized_Block_Drivers_for_Windows) the VM disk type from IDE to VirtIO SCSI, I used first *Add Hardware* button to a new *Controller* of Type: SCSI, Model: VirtIO SCSI and started the VM.
+* To [change](https://pve.proxmox.com/wiki/Paravirtualized_Block_Drivers_for_Windows) the VM disk type from IDE to VirtIO SCSI, I used first *Add Hardware* button to a new *Controller* of Type: SCSI, Model: VirtIO SCSI and started the VM.
 The controller was shown in the Windows Device Manager.
 After that, I shut down the VM, and changed the Disk bus to SCSI.
 After starting the VM, I checked disk type was changed in the Device Manager.

 ###Folder Sharing